 Doesn’t this look like a lot of repetitive tasks?
 How about automating this entire process?
 That’s always a good thing!
 But, remember to keep on checking the stats and reports from you automated email marketing campaign at least thrice a week.
 Because there are lots to lose if you let your automation to run on its own without any manual intervention from time to time, you might find yourself heading downhill towards disaster in no time!

-MailChimp is undoubtedly one of the best tools to be used for email marketing automation.
+Mailchimp is undoubtedly one of the best tools to be used for email marketing automation.
 Right from collecting your subscriber’s, it would help you segment them and trigger the appropriate mail for the users.
 If you’re searching for a solution which is much more affordable and easier to use, SendX is an excellent Mailchimp alternative.
 If you‘are searching for a solution for more advanced ecommerce marketing automation, Omnisend is a good Mailchimp alternative.
 And if you would like to learn even more, we suggest checking out 8 Best Mailchimp alternatives in 2019.

 Customer Service is another sector of an ecommerce store which is usually seen to be automated at certain levels.
 Chatbots, automated replies based on words in your query are a few examples of customer service automation.